Arnav-Ghatti/Tkinter-Money-Tracker/README.md

-# This is a test
+# Hi this app will help you organise money transactions

+If you want to track you money transactions then this app will help you.
-I am trying to make something in tkinter
+I made this app in python usng tkinter